 - What email service provider will you use?

 - What will you send to people once they subscribe?

 Let’s break this skill area down and address the first question.

 There are plenty to choose from and some of it does depend on your website theme and integration, although the options I’m going to list below will integrate with most WordPress themes (and there’s always a workaround!).

-Here’s some of the more common email service providers that you should check out for your side hustle website:
+Here are some of the more common email service providers that you should check out for your side hustle website:

 I know several people who swear by Aweber and GetResponse, although Aweber’s user interface is awful.
 Mad Mimi is pretty funky and might be a good solution if you’re looking to start small.

 Investigate all and see what will work for your business.
-Most of them will provide a 30 day free trial, so you can check out their functions and see if they’ll work on your website.
+Most of them will provide a 30-day free trial, so you can check out their functions and see if they’ll work on your website.

 Once you’ve got your email service provider all sorted and set up on your website, the next part of the equation involves engaging your subscribers.